TowTowTowTow/RoundOne/README.md

 # RoundOne
 Text Game
 In plazma.py,
-  everything is defined functions.
+  Everything is defined functions.
-    on the final line tree() is called.
+    On the final line tree() is called.